If you want to buy some of my published (or self published) works, they are available on Amazon.

 Otherwise, Txema will be the last one… the vampires’ last lover.

-The Actuator 1.5: Borderlands Anthology (I have a short story in this anthology)
+The Actuator 1.5: Borderlands Anthology

-When the Actuator breaks the earth into a patchwork of altered realities, the remaining Machine Monks begin looking for the Keys to put it back.
+After the Actuator breaks the earth into a patchwork of altered realities, the remaining Machine Monks begin looking for the Keys to put it back.
 In the meantime, everyone in the world has been transformed without knowing why.
 This collection tells about some of the people struggling to deal with the change.

 In “Remembering Emily,” by Sara Wolf, Daniel must rescue his distant girlfriend from danger.
 Worse, she might forget him.